In This Guide

 Frequently Asked Questions

 It can, in your favor.
 If you're currently on a high-rate retail electric supplier contract, switching to a lower-rate supplier when you install geothermal reduces your operating cost โ improving your payback.
 If you're already on a favorable rate, the EIA average of 12.51ยข/kWh is a reasonable planning number.
 Run your ROI calculation at your actual rate, not the state average.
+Pennsylvania's competitive market means you can actively manage this variable.

 Bottom Line: Who Should Seriously Consider Geothermal in Pennsylvania